swize447-spec/n8n-workflows/README_Generic_HITL.md

 Credentials and API keys are not included in this repository.
 Replace all `YOUR_*` placeholder values with your own credentials inside n8n.
 The `$execution.resumeUrl` is generated dynamically at runtime by n8n — no hardcoded URLs are needed.
-This project is intended for educational purposes.
+This project is intended for educational and test purposes.